 To hire freelancers adept in agile methods and thinking, talk to them about their project management style.
 How do they communicate and collaborate with their clients?
 How do they self-assess their work?

 Working with the liquid workforce allows companies to find talent outside their geographical limits.
 Sometimes this means reduced costs.
 But it can also deliver insights into new markets.
 Using freelancers may open the door to growth while minimizing risk in case things don’t pan out.

 When hiring freelancers internationally, make sure to assess mutual communication fit.
 This fit is more than language — you and your freelancer must be able to understand each other fully or this will become a hurdle that may cause project delays and rework, and potentially incur an additional cost.
 Communicate availability windows upfront to avoid causing project interruptions while the freelancer waits to hear back from you.

 Ready to get started?
 Liquid simplified onboarding, managing, and paying your freelancers and independent contractors.
-Click here to sign-up for our limited free beta!
+Try Liquid today!

 Category: Freelancer Management Industry Trends

 Quick note: This is not to be taken as tax advice or legal advice or payroll advice.
 Since tax rules and laws change over time and can vary by location and industry, consult a CPA / tax advisor and/or attorney for specific guidance.